 Construction of the South Loop was begun in 2001 and would last for over two years.
 All but the last one half mile of the South Loop was built by hand.
 Designed to be a step up in difficulty from the Dwelling Loop, it offers steeper climbs and more technical trail features with rocks and roots, compared to the smoother track on the Dwelling Loop.
 The South Loop was opened in September 2003.

 The last half mile of the South Loop was built using a Dingo, a walk behind earth mover that was the first machine tool introduced at Blankets Creek.
 The Dingo was initially co-owned by SORBA Woodstock and two other chapters.
-The current Trail Director Charlie Shultz completed that section of the trail and honed his skills with this new tool.
+Former Trail Director Charlie Shultz completed that section of the trail and honed his skills with this new tool.
 Charlie quickly became a master trailbuilder and has contributed leadership to the construction of reroutes and new trails through the years.
 The commitment by Dave Hamilton and Charlie to IMBA trail building standards has helped Blankets Creek become recognized as one of the best built trails in the country.

 Near the end of construction of the South Loop, Mosquito Flats was built in about two months using the Dingo.
 This beginner trail was an important addition to the trail system, allowing children and beginners an excellent opportunity to develop their skills before taking on the more difficult Dwelling Loop.